Waiting for Dutch: Plot

-In March 1979, the Gerhardt dynasty, led by unrelenting family patriarch Otto Gerhardt, rules over Fargo, North Dakota.
-He has three living sons, the oldest being the fierce and ambitious Dodd (Jeffrey Donovan), followed by the calm and impassive Bear (Angus Sampson), and the indignant and impulsive Rye (Kieran Culkin).
+In March 1979, the Gerhardt crime family, led by unrelenting family patriarch Otto Gerhardt, controls trucking and distribution from Fargo, North Dakota.
+Otto has three living sons, the oldest being the fierce and ambitious Dodd (Jeffrey Donovan), followed by the calm and impassive Bear (Angus Sampson), and the indignant and impulsive Rye (Kieran Culkin) who works as a bag man collecting debts for the family.

 The family's hierarchy, together with the entire fate of Fargo, becomes uncertain when Otto suffers a sudden stroke.
-Unaware of this event, Rye, who owes Dodd money, is tipped off by typewriter salesman Skip Sprang and follows Judge Irma Mundt to a breakfast diner in Luverne, Minnesota, and tries to intimidate her for financial gain.
+Unaware of this event, Rye follows Judge Irma Mundt to a breakfast diner in Luverne, Minnesota, and tries to intimidate her into unfreezing the accounts of typewriter salesman Skip Sprang, a cash-strapped Gerhardt debtor.
 However, Mundt is quickly annoyed by his threats, ultimately spraying him with bug spray to make him leave; Rye impulsively shoots the judge in response, before also killing the cook and the waitress.
 In front of the diner, Rye witnesses the apparition of an unidentified flying object before being hit by a car.
-After a moment, the driver of the car simply drives away with Rye's body.
+After a moment, the driver of the car simply drives on with Rye's body lodged in the windshield.

 Minnesota state trooper Lou Solverson (Patrick Wilson) receives a call reporting the shooting and investigates with his father-in-law, Sheriff Hank Larsson (Ted Danson).
 They notice skid marks, a car not belonging to any of the victims (Rye's) and a bloodied bill outside in the snow.
 The pair deduce that the car belongs to the killer, assuming he came to rob the diner and left in another car, although they do not understand why.
 They eventually notice a shoe up in a nearby tree (a result of Rye being hit by the car).
 Lou comes home to his beloved wife Betsy (Cristin Milioti) and their daughter Molly.
-Betsy suffers from cancer; Lou refuses to discuss the issue on most occasions, even with his father-in-law, and acts vague and unrealistically optimistic about her future when he does.
+Betsy has cancer; Lou refuses to discuss the issue on most occasions, even with his father-in-law, and acts vague and unrealistically optimistic about her future when he does.

-Meanwhile also, Ed Blumquist (Jesse Plemons), the local butcher's assistant in Luverne, comes home to his wife, hairdresser Peggy Blumquist (Kirsten Dunst).
+Meanwhile, Ed Blumquist (Jesse Plemons), the local butcher's assistant in Luverne, comes home to his wife, hairdresser Peggy Blumquist (Kirsten Dunst).
 Everything seems normal during dinner until Ed, following strange noises from the garage, finds their car with a huge hole in its windshield.
 He soon finds Rye, badly injured but still alive.
 Having seemingly lost his mind, Rye attacks Ed, forcing Ed to kill him in self-defense with a gardening tool.
 Peggy explains that she hit Rye with her car by mistake and convinces a confused Ed that if they tell the police, their lives will be ruined.
 They hide the body in their freezer.